 5. Erdem for H&M

 Despite the ridiculous idea, I enjoyed the whole concept of working with a brand that’s both luxurious and relatively unknown to the general public.
 It was also the only chance to ever get your hands on Erdem menswear, as the brand only sells womenswear as mentioned before.
-Silky pajama looking floral outfit is definitely my favourite here.
+A silky pajama looking floral outfit is definitely my favourite here.

 4. Balmain for H&M

 Balmain’s creative director, young and beautiful Olivier Rousteing knows how to play the game.
-Few years ago, when his brand was on top of the game(it still kind of is, though), they announced the release of a collection with H&M and world went absolutely crazy.
+A few years ago, when his brand was on top of the game(it still kind of is, though), they announced the release of a collection with H&M and world went absolutely crazy.
 Favourite brand of all the Jenner-Kardashians, that sells clothes looking rich, expensive, covered in heavy golden embroidery, tons of pearls and other sparkly shit like that – it all made people wait for long hours, just to get a t-shirt saying “Balmain London” or “France” or just “Europe” if you’re from an irrelevant city, which of course is a cheaper copy of £185 Balmain logo top.

 The collection is the typical Balmain rich and famous show-off style we all want and love – leather joggers, biker jeans, evening double-breasted blazers, heavy embroidered bomber jackets, leather jackets, military-style overcoats… With a campaign starring Kendall Jenner and Gigi Hadid, and a strong TV advertising that in fact, started after the collection officially sold out, everyone was talking about this, well, beautiful mess.